 The tank is a large container where the water flows into the bowl when you flush the toilet.
 If the tank cracks and begins to leak water, it must be replaced immediately.

 If the bowl of your toilet cracks for any reason, you must replace your toilet immediately.
-A cracked bowl can cause property damage and waste a lot of water.
+A cracked bowl can cause property damage, waste water and be unhygienic.

 The various toilet connections tend to become loose with time.
 Rubber linings used to ensure watertight connections also wear away, causing toilet leakage.
 It is best to replace any worn out or damaged parts to prevent leakages.
 It is a good idea if you check your toilet connections periodically to make sure they're in good condition.